What is a Foundation Diploma?

 Jessica ES Broad

 Jessica’s kimono caught my eye.
-The image shows the back of the kimono and you can see some of the front in the photos on the wall behind.
+The image shows the back of the kimono, while the photos behind it show the front.
 I like the rough patchwork and the small bright highlights.

 Jessica is going to study for her degree at Middlesex University.